Artist Statement:

 Benett Holgerson (B. 1997) is a filmmaker and painter from Madison, Wisconsin.
 He received his BFA at the Maryland Institute College of Art (MICA), majoring in Painting and minoring in Filmmaking.

-Benett has displayed his paintings in shows in New York, Baltimore, Wisconsin, and Osaka.
-Benett currently lives and works in Madison, Wisconsin.
+Benett has displayed his paintings in shows in New York, Providence, Baltimore, Wisconsin, and Japan.
+Benett currently lives and works in Brooklyn.